-Responding to Childhood Sexual Abuse
+Responding to Childhood Sexual Abuse: One-Day Introduction

-November 4 - 5, 2020
+Thursday, November 5, 2020

 This workshop invites consideration of a central idea in narrative work with trauma: the person is always responding, often in small but significant ways.
 Such responses can be recovered and explored with the person.
 Further, ongoing experiences of pain and distress can be considered as testimony to deeply held dreams, hopes, values and commitments.